Le Voyage dans la Lune

 Starts at: 19.30 | clock

-Le Voyage dans la Lune is a four-act opéra-féérie by Jacques Offenbach, with a libretto by Albert Vanloo, Eugène Leterrier, and Arnold Mortier based loosely on the Jules Verne novels From the Earth to the Moon and Journey to the Centre of the Earth.
+Le Voyage dans la Lune is a four-act opéra-féérie by Jacques Offenbach (1819-1880), a German composer who lived and worked in France.
+The libretto by Albert Vanloo, Eugène Leterrier, and Arnold Mortier is based loosely on the Jules Verne novels From the Earth to the Moon and Journey to the Centre of the Earth.

 When first presented in 1875, the production was such a sensation that no less than seven different variety performances in the French capital referenced it directly in the season that followed.
 In 1876, Le Voyage dans la Lune was presented in London and Vienna; meanwhile, its Paris run ended after a total of 185 performances, only for the show to open again on a new stage before the year was out!

-In this new adaptation of the work, the complex scenic demands made by the libretto give way to the imagination, while the libretto, music, and staging create a dream-like world for the young performers of the Children’s and Youth Choruses of the GNO and Opéra Comique.
-Brought together inside a giant playground are the inhabitants of the Earth and Moon –children dressed like grown-ups to play kings and laypeople, astronomers and princes and government ministers, but also children there to protest– fighting for the climate and for an Earth that’s drowning under rubbish dumps.
+Internationally acclaimed French director Laurent Pelly and dramaturg Agathe Mélinand have adapted this exquisite work by Offenbach –largely unknown today– with an inventiveness and collective spirit that is sure to impress young and old alike.
+In this new adaptation of the work, the complex scenic demands made by the libretto give way to the imagination, while the libretto, music, and staging create a dream-like world for the soloists and young performers of the Maîtrise Populaire of the Opéra Comique and the GNO Children’s Chorus.
+Brought together inside a giant playground are the inhabitants of the Earth and Moon – youngsters dressed like grown-ups to play kings and laypeople, astronomers and princes and government ministers, but also children up on stage ready to protest, fighting for the climate and for an Earth that’s drowning under rubbish dumps.